-Humanitarian efforts in Eritrea face funding crisis
+efforts in Eritrea are facing a funding crisis as the UN Consolidated inter-Agency

 Seeking to increase donor support for the appeal, Mr. Nhongo and members of the UN country team for Eritrea spoke with officials from US Agency for International Development (USAID) in Washington last week.
 On Monday, 10 March, they will meet with representatives of Canadian aid Agencies in Ottawa.